Rakhyvel/Orng_old/documentation.md

 )
 ```

 Compile-time constant fields do not necessarily need definitions so long as the product type is not coerced to a module.
-Compile-time constant fields are not generated, but are inherit to the type itself and are taken into account when checking for type equivelance.

 Product types can be compared for equality and inequality.
 Two product type values are equal when all their corresponding fields are equal, and are inequal when one or more corresponding fields are inequal.
 ```